williamrhancock/privacy_disclaimer/privacy.md

 ## Important Disclaimer

-BePresent is **not** a medical device and does **not** provide medical advice, diagnosis, or treatment.
+Serenity Snap is **not** a medical device and does **not** provide medical advice, diagnosis, or treatment.
 It is intended for self-reflection and tracking only.
 Always seek the advice of a qualified healthcare provider with any questions you may have regarding a mental health condition.

 If you are in crisis, thinking about self-harm, or feel unsafe, contact your local emergency number or crisis hotline immediately.
 In the United States, you can reach the **988 Suicide & Crisis Lifeline** by calling or texting **988**, or visiting [https://988lifeline.org/](https://988lifeline.org/) for chat and additional accessibility options. **Do not rely on this app for emergency help.**